Microsoft-community/Community-website/wiki/Installing-drivers-and-fix-them.md

 If none of the above solutions work, you may need to reinstall Windows.
 This will erase all your data and applications, so make sure you have a backup.

  1. Download windows with a functional machine, following the steps from this URL https://msft.chat/wiki/downloading-windows.html
- 2. Next, follow this guide about how to install it: https://msft.chat/wiki/installing-windows.html (if asks about a licence, and you don't have it, you can use your Microsoft account or pray if your UEFI has your licence).

-If none of the above solutions work, you may need to reinstall Windows.
-This will erase all your data and applications, so make sure you have a backup.

- 1. Download windows with a functional machine, following the steps from this URL https://msft.chat/wiki/downloading-windows.html
- 2. Next, follow this guide about how to install it: https://msft.chat/wiki/installing-windows.html (if asks about a licence, and you don't have it, you can use your Microsoft account or pray if your UEFI has your licence).
+ 2. Next, follow this guide about how to install it: https://msft.chat/wiki/installing-windows.html (if asks about a licence, and you don't have it, you can press Skip or "I don't have a product key" and Windows will reactivate automatically later.
+If you were previously signed in with a Microsoft account, you may need to sign in with the same account again).